oracle/odpi/doc/src/functions/dpiStmt.rst

 .. function:: int dpiStmt_getRowCount(dpiStmt \*stmt, uint64_t \*count)

-    Returns the number of rows affected by the last DML statement that was executed or the number of rows currently fetched from a query.
+    Returns the number of rows affected by the last DML statement that was executed, the number of rows currently fetched from a query, or the number of successful executions of a PL/SQL block.
 In all other cases 0 is returned.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.